SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 Note that the actual image for the page is not driven by the `img` element, because crawlers will use other sources to indicate the image.
 Spartacus supports both page meta tags (for example, `'og:image'`) and structural data (`json-ld`) to provide that data to crawlers.
 For more information, see [{% assign linkedpage = site.pages | where: "name", "html-tags.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/seo/html-tags.md %}) and [{% assign linkedpage = site.pages | where: "name", "structured-data.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).

 Another important aspect for SEO is the usage of the alternative (`alt`) text for images.
 The `alt` text is automatically selected by the `MediaService` if it is available in the media container data.
 However, you can also input a custom `alt` text through the component input.

+## Configuring the Media Base URL and Media Prefix

+Starting with Spartacus version 221121.10, you can now configure the `media.baseUrl` and the `media.prefix`.